webbhuset/elm-json-decode/README.md

                 )
         )
 ```
+Now we got rid of some `andThen` noise.

 Finally, if you format the code like this it gets even more clear
 what is going on: